Guaranteeing 'Service Lifespan'

 CSC Services always recommends using a specialist contractor to advise on coatings for specific environments.
 Some products have high abrasion resistance, tensile strengths and high elongation properties.
 Using a high tensile strength coating with no elongation properties on a substrate where movement may occur will result in cracks and failure in the coating.
 A lack of specialist knowledge may result in incorrect mixing of products.

 Using a specialist contractor will ensure the correct application method of a product at the correct application temperature.
 Various products require certain environmental conditions.
-Dew points, temperature, humidity, and air flow need to be considered to avoid condensation causing a failure in the curing process.
+Dew points, temperature, humidity and air flow need to be considered to avoid condensation, causing a failure in the curing process.

 Curing time is also a key consideration.
 Coating products require a certain amount of time to chemically bond as specified in the technical data.
 Not leaving sufficient time may mean the product fails.
-After curing, the product should be fully cleaned and inspected for fails
+After curing, the product should be fully cleaned and inspected for fails.

 You should always ensure a contractor is fully trained in the application of materials you wish to specify.
-Ask to see training records and relevant CPD certificates.

 Planned Inspection Programme